-- Submit a termination for convenience settlement proposal within one year from the effective date of the termination for convenience.
+- Submit a termination for convenience settlement proposal within one year from the effective date of the termination.

 - Dispose of termination inventory, as directed by the TCO.

-When it comes to t4c government contracts actions, the federal government has a right to issue unilaterally a termination of contract for convenience notice when it is in the government’s best interest.
+When it comes to t4c government contracts actions, the federal government has a right to issue unilaterally a termination for convenience notice under the FAR when it is in the government’s best interest.
 However, not all termination for convenience decisions is legally valid.
-At Watson & Associates, our government contract law attorneys provide our clients with professional guidance.
+At Watson & Associates, our government contracting attorneys provide our clients with professional guidance.

-Having your contract terminated for default (T4D) carries severe penalties.
-This can include criminal convictions or suspension or debarment.
+Having a termination for default or cause (T4D) carries severe penalties.
+This can also stem from criminal convictions or suspension or debarment.
 Also, your future in government contracting can be adversely impacted due to past performance reasons when there is a contract termination for cause.
-At Watson & Associates, our termination of contract clause lawyers help government contractors to respond to cure notices and show cause notice letters from the contracting officer, negotiate contract disputes, and appeal the contracting officer’s termination for cause decision.
+At Watson & Associates, our government contract termination lawyers help government contractors to respond to cure notices and show cause notice letters from the contracting officer, negotiate contract disputes, and appeal the contracting officer’s termination for cause decision.

-As government contract law attorneys, we frequently practice before the Armed Services Board of Contract Appeals (ASBCA) , Civilian Board of Contract Appeals (CBCA), and the U.S. Court of Federal Claims (COFC).
-We also provide legal advice and representation my making sure you:
+As government contract law attorneys, we frequently practice before the Armed Services Board of Contract Appeals (ASBCA), Civilian Board of Contract Appeals (CBCA), and the U.S. Court of Federal Claims (COFC).
+We also provide legal advice and representation by making sure you:

 - Have the right policies and procedures in place to avoid T4D default and breach of contract terminations;

 - Understand your statutory obligations under the various FAR termination clauses such as FAR 52.249 8

 - Respond to government cure notices; and show cause notices